ePC: Fast and Deep Predictive Coding in Digital Simulation: Error-based PC and Connections to Other Algorithms

 Notice the strong similarity with the earlier formulation of ePC when $z \to s,\;\;\; \mu \to \hat s_i, \;\;\; \sigma \to 1$

 Our description of ePC in \cref{subsec:ePC_math} uses variational inference to find maximum-likelihood values for $\epsilon_i$ rather than drawing samples.
-However, when ported to the probabilistic interpretation of PC, one could sample the error variables $\epsilon_i$ from a standard normal distribution, making the connection to the VAE reparameterization trick more direct.
+However, under PC's probabilistic interpretation, one could sample the error variables $\epsilon_i$ from a standard normal distribution, making the connection to the VAE reparameterization trick more direct.
 The mathematical structure is entirely analogous: both methods reparameterize in terms of error/noise variables to enable efficient gradient flow.